 For many people, going through a divorce is the most difficult legal issue they will ever have to face.
-The stress and bitterness involved in these cases can leave a lasting impact on your life.
-At Ortega, McGlashan, Hicks & Perez, PLLC, we help reduce the hard feelings and anguish associated with divorce cases by providing personalized service and sophisticated legal representation to clients throughout El Paso County.
-The decisions handed down during your divorce can affect your life for years or decades to come, so you need an attorney who has the experience and knowledge to achieve results for you.
+The stress and bitterness involved in these cases can have a lasting impact on your life.
+At Ortega, McGlashan, Hicks & Perez, PLLC, we help reduce the hard feelings and anguish associated with divorce by providing personalized service and sophisticated legal representation to clients throughout New Mexico and Texas.
+The decisions handed down during your divorce can affect your life for years or decades to come, so you need a family law attorney who has the experience and knowledge to achieve results for you.

 The state of Texas allows for both fault and no-fault divorces.
-There are different grounds for divorce that the state recognizes, including:
+Recognized grounds for divorce include:

-- Insupportability — A court grants a no-fault divorce when a marriage fails because of discord and personality conflicts rather than the actions of either spouse.
+- Insupportability: The court may grant a no-fault divorce when a marriage fails because of discord and personality conflicts rather than the actions of either spouse.

-- Abuse — If one spouse has been accused of mental or physical abuse, the court may grant a divorce in favor of the victimized spouse.
+- Abuse: If one spouse has committed mental or physical abuse, the court may grant a divorce in favor of the victimized spouse.

-- Adultery — When adultery is proven, a court can side in favor of the non-adulterous spouse.
+- Adultery: When adultery is proven, the court can side in favor of the non-adulterous spouse.

-- Conviction of a felony — A court can grant a divorce to a couple when one spouse has been convicted of a felony and is imprisoned for more than one year without parole.
+- Conviction of a felony: The court may grant a divorce to a couple when one spouse has been convicted of a felony and is imprisoned for more than one year without parole.

-If you are seeking to file for divorce from your spouse, our experienced divorce lawyer helps you with all of the necessary paperwork and court procedures to make sure that the process moves along quickly and efficiently.
-In Texas, a divorce cannot be finalized until 60 days after the petition is filed, but most of the time it takes anywhere from six months to a year for the process to be completed, including the establishment of a spousal support plan.
-If your divorce case also involves children, our experienced family law attorney provides representation to clients in child custody and child support cases.
+If you are seeking to file for divorce from your spouse, our experienced El Paso divorce attorneys can help you with all of the necessary paperwork and court procedures to make sure that the process moves along quickly and efficiently.
+Most of the time it takes anywhere from six months to a year for the divorce process to be completed, including the establishment of a spousal support plan.
+If your divorce also involves children, our experienced attorneys provide the representation you need in child custody and child support matters.